veltenlab/CloneTracer/primer_design/README.md

 ```
 Rscript design_primers.R -i example_P1/input_variants.csv -b example_P1/genomic_files/subsetted.bam -u path/to/cellranger/outs -g path/to/gtf_file -n P1 -r 120 -d example_P1 -t TRUE -c 8 -m example_P1/muts.txt
 ```
+### Considerations

+There are 2 main limitations when it comes to genotyping nuclear SNVs: the expression of the gene and the distance of the mutation to the polyA tail (3' end of mRNA).
+By default we select mutations that are < 1.5kb away from the estimated polyA and genes which are expressed in the sample of interest (mean raw counts/cell > 0.2).

+From our experience, amplification of mutations in genes which have lower expression is highly inefficient (only a low proportion of cells is covered).
+When it comes to mutations further away from the polyA tail, the main issue is the length of the resulting fragments.
+We have noticed that longer fragments (>1kb) are sequenced less efficiently than shorter ones in illumina sequencers.
+Furthermore, amplifying very long fragments can be problematic when carrying out the nested PCRs.

 ## Output